One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Introduction

-In the classical Petrie's conjecture \cite{P}, a $2n$-dimensional manifold $M$ is assumed to have the homotopy type of $\CP^n$; and the conjecture is that if $M$ admits a non-trivial circle action, then the total Pontryagin class of $M$ agrees with that of $\CP^n$.
-It is known that Petrie's conjecture holds in the case when the fixed point set $M^{S^1}$ consists of $2$ connected components \cite{{Wa1}, {Yo}}.
-Corollary~\ref{hcp} (2) tells us that for symplectic manifolds with a Hamiltonian circle action, under the weaker topological condition (\ref{dim=}), when the action is semifree, we have both the assumption and the conclusion of Petrie's conjecture.
-The study of Hamiltonian $S^1$-manifolds with minimal even Betti numbers was also motivated by Petrie's conjecture, see \cite{To}.
+The study of Hamiltonian $S^1$-manifolds with minimal even Betti numbers was also motivated by the classical Petrie's conjecture, see \cite{To}.
+The conjecture states that if a $2n$-dimensional manifold $M$ of the homotopy type of $\CP^n$ admits a non-trivial circle action, then the total Pontryagin class of $M$ agrees with that of $\CP^n$.
+It is known that Petrie's conjecture holds when the fixed point set $M^{S^1}$ consists of a small number of connected components, in particular, $2$ connected components \cite{{Wa1}, {Yo}}.
+Theorem~\ref{hcp} (2) tells us that when $M$ is a compact symplectic manifold with a semi-free, Hamiltonian circle action whose fixed point set consists of two connected components satisfying (\ref{dim=}), we have both the assumption and the conclusion of Petrie's conjecture.

-Our next result says that up to equivariant diffeomorphism, except for a few cases, there are only finitely many manifolds in a fixed dimension satisfying our conditions.
+Our next result says that in the equivariant smooth category, for each fixed dimension, there are only finitely many manifolds satisfying Assumption \ref{conditions}.

-\begin{theorem} Let the circle act in a Hamiltonian fashion on a compact symplectic manifold $(M, \omega)$.
-Assume that $M^{S^1}$ has exactly two components, $X$ and $Y$, and that $\dim(X) + \dim(Y) +2 = \dim(M)$.
-Then in each fixed dimension, there are only finitely many such manifolds up to $S^1$-equivariant diffeomorphism if we are not in the following cases: \begin{itemize} \item $\dim(M) = 6$, the action is not semifree; \item $\dim(M) > 6$ \mbox{and at least one of} $X$ and $Y$ is $4$-dimensional. \end{itemize} \end{theorem}